dcambur/django-mit-test/README.md

 ### 1.1 Create .env File

 By default, docker-compose is configured to take it from the same path it is located in.
-Below you may find the configuration the example configuration.
+Below you may find the example configuration.
-**Important:** SMTP settings are live and kicking, you don't need to change it as mail notifications will work with current preset.
-(though I may close the access in the future)

 ```dotenv
 # User Settings